 Gallstones: Gallstones are solid deposits of cholesterol or calcium salts that form in the gallbladder or nearby bile ducts.
 They often cause no symptoms and require no treatment.
 But some people with gallstones have a gallbladder attack (that can cause symptoms, such as nausea and an intense, steady ache in their upper middle or upper right abdomen).
 Gallbladder attacks include pain or tenderness under the rib cage on the right side, pain between shoulder blades, light or chalky colored stools, indigestion after eating, especially fatty or greasy foods, nausea, bloating, gas, burping or belching, and diarrhea or constipation.
 In some cases, the pain can be severe and intermittent.
-If cirrhosis blocks the tubes from the liver to the gallbladder and prevents bile from reaching the gallbladder, gallstones may develop.

 Toxins in the blood or brain: A damaged liver cannot remove toxins from the blood, causing them to accumulate in the blood and eventually the brain.
 There, toxins can dull mental functioning and cause personality changes, coma, and even death.
 Signs of the buildup of toxins in the brain include neglect of personal appearance, unresponsiveness, forgetfulness, trouble concentrating, or changes in sleep habits.